Othonna capensis L.H.Bailey

 Othonna crassifolia, Aster elongatus var. crassifolius

-Othonna capensis is a low-growing, evergreen succulent with a spreading habit.
-It grows up to 4 inches (10 cm) tall and spreads up to 1 foot (30 cm) wide.
-Leaves are upright, spirally arranged, pickle-shaped and up to 1 inch (2.5 cm) long.
-They are bluish-green, often with shades of yellow, lavender and red when stressed.
+Othonna capensis is a low-growing succulent with a spreading habit.
+It grows up to 4 inches (10 cm) tall with a spread of up to 1 foot (30 cm).
+Leaves are upright, spirally arranged, pickle-shaped, and up to 1 inch (2.5 cm) long.
+They are bluish-green, often with shades of yellow, lavender, and red when stressed.
 Flowers are yellow, daisy-like, 0.5 inches (1.3 cm) in diameter, and appear from mid-spring through fall, sometimes year-round.
-They emerge from pea-shaped, violet-hued buds and rise up to 2 inches (5 cm) above the foliage.
+They emerge from pea-shaped, violet-hued buds and rise to 2 inches (5 cm) above the foliage.

 How to Grow and Care

 Othonnas fleshy leaves and daisy-like flowers make them excellent in a desert or rock garden (where hardy) or indoors as houseplants or greenhouse specimens.